MIC-DKFZ/AVID/README.md

 # Define a simple processing function
 def process_image(outputs, inputs, **kwargs):
     # Your image processing logic here
+    # The inputs that should be used is indicated by "inputs"
+    # The location where the results should be stored are indicated by "outputs"
     pass

 # Apply to all valid data